Stonemasonry

-Stonemasonry or stonecraft is the creation of buildings, structures, mason, and sculpture using stone as the primary material.
+Stonemasonry or stonecraft is the creation of buildings, structures, and sculpture using stone as the primary material.
+Stonemasonry is the craft of shaping and arranging stones, often together with mortar and even the ancient lime mortar, to wall or cover formed structures.

+The basic tools, methods and skills of the banker mason have existed as a trade for thousands of years.
 It is one of the oldest activities and professions in human history.
 Many of the long-lasting, ancient shelters, temples, monuments, artifacts, fortifications, roads, bridges, and entire cities were built of stone.
-Famous works of stonemasonry include the Egyptian pyramids, the Taj Mahal, Cusco's Incan Wall, Easter Island's statues, Angkor Wat, Borobudur, Tihuanaco, Tenochtitlan, Persepolis, the Parthenon, Stonehenge, the Great Wall of China, Chartres Cathedral, and the Stari Most.
+Famous works of stonemasonry include Göbekli Tepe, the Egyptian pyramids, the Taj Mahal, Cusco's Incan Wall, Taqwesan, Easter Island's statues, Angkor Wat, Borobudur, Tihuanaco, Tenochtitlan, Persepolis, the Parthenon, Stonehenge, the Great Wall of China, the Mesoamerican pyramids, Chartres Cathedral, and the Stari Most.

-Definition

-Masonry is the craft of shaping rough pieces of rock into accurate geometrical shapes, at times simple, but some of considerable complexity, and then arranging the resulting stones, often together with mortar, to form structures.

-Quarrymen split sheets of rock, and extract the resulting blocks of stone from the ground.

-Sawyers cut these rough blocks into cuboids, to required size with diamond-tipped saws.
-The resulting block if ordered for a specific component is known as sawn six sides (SSS).
+While stone was important traditionally, it fell out of use in the modern era, in favor of brick and steel-reinforced concrete.
+This is despite the advantages of stone over concrete.
+Those advantages include: